allevitan/pylattice/README.md

 ## What it Does

-pylattice calculates x-ray diffraction spectra for most crystalline materials.
-You tell it the crystal structure and the wavelength of light, and it does the rest.
-It's designed to be used in other scripts that need to programatically calculate x-ray diffraction spectra.
+Pylattice calculates powder x-ray diffraction spectra of crystalline materials.
+You define the crystal structure and the wavelength of light, and it does the rest.
+It's designed to easily mesh with python scripts and programs that need to calculate powder XRD spectra.

 ## Dependencies

 pylattice only depends on [numpy](http://www.numpy.org).
-If you want to run the examples which plot spectra, you will need [matplotlib](http://matplotlib.org) as well.
+If you want to plot the calculated spectra, you will need [matplotlib](http://matplotlib.org) as well.

 ## Installation

 Simply put the "lattice" folder somewhere on your pythonpath.

-## How to Use It
+## Basic Use

 Pylattice has simple syntax and just tries to get the job done.
 Below is an example that calculates a powder XRD spectrum for NaCl: